raphael-khan/All_Done/README.md

 # ALL DONE - Task Tracker.

-A single page application(SPA) with full CRUD functionality made with React js and Json server.
+A single page application(SPA) with full CRUD functionality made with React js and Json Server.

 Functionalties include:
   * Creating a task with fields and saving it in the database.